Saks Fifth Avenue: Acquisition by Investcorp and Proffitt's

-21st century
+21st century history

-In November 2001 the first Middle Eastern store opened at Kingdom Centre in Riyadh, Saudi Arabia.
+In 2004, Saks was enjoying an annual sales growth rate of 7.7% on a same-store basis, but was underperforming Neiman Marcus (+17%) and Nordstrom (+10%).
+In Southern California, analysts said that Saks was "struggling to maintain its cachet" against the two competitors and Bloomingdales.
+On October 1, Saks announced the closing of 8 underperforming, mostly smaller Saks stores: Pasadena, Palos Verdes, Mission Viejo, La Jolla and Carmel in California, Garden City NY, Hilton Head SC, and Downtown Minneapolis.

 In August 2007, the United States Postal Service began an experimental program selling the plus ZIP code extension to businesses.
 The first company to do so was Saks Fifth Avenue, which received the ZIP code of 10022-7463 ("SHOE", on a U.S. touch-tone keypad) for the eighth-floor shoe department in its flagship Fifth Avenue store.

-The first Mexican store opened at the Centro Comercial Santa Fe in Mexico City, Mexico in November of 2007.
-Another store opened at Plaza Carso in 2010 this store closed in October 2020.

-Saks opened a location at the City Centre Mall in Manama, Bahrain in 2008, the store has two floors and is 57,000 square feet and was the third store opened in the Middle East and is currently the only Saks store in the Middle East.

-During the 2007–2009 recession, Saks Fifth Avenue had to cut prices and profit margins, thus according to Reuters "training shoppers to expect discounts.
+During the 2007–2009 recession, Saks had to cut prices and profit margins, thus according to Reuters "training shoppers to expect discounts.
 It took three years before it could start selling at closer to full price".

-A new international store opened in Almaty, Kazakhstan at 3 floors tall and 91,000 square feet the store is located at the Esenati Shopping Mall and licensed by the VILED Group, it is still in operation as of 2022.

-In 2012, the store in Riyadh owned by Prince Al Waleed bin Talal Al Saud closed after the licensing agreement expired in 2011.

 As of 2013, the New York flagship store, whose real estate value was estimated between $800 million and over $1 billion at the time, generated around 20% of Saks' annual sales at $620 million, with other stores being less profitable according to analysts.